momentohq/public-dev-docs/docs/develop/api-reference/auth-tokens.md

 ---
 sidebar_position: 7
-title: Access control token API reference information
+title: Auth API reference information
-sidebar_label: Access control tokens
+sidebar_label: Auth
-description: Learn the access control token API calls you need to know about and how to use them with Momento services.
+description: Learn the Auth API calls you need to know about and how to use them with Momento services.
 ---

 import { SdkExampleTabs } from "@site/src/components/SdkExampleTabs";